univention/ucsschool-id-connector/docs/admin.rst

    and add them.

 This results in school classes having only members with roles not configured to ignore, |br|
-plus members with roles to ignore that were added on the target system, |br|
++ members with roles to ignore that were added on the target system, |br|
-plus any users added on the target system which are unknown to the ID Connector.
++ any users added on the target system which are unknown to the ID Connector.

 .. warning::
    To achieve this behavior several additional LDAP queries on the ID Connector